-- 1. Position the reel over the cutterbar (between 4 and 5 on the fore-aft position decal) (A) to provide adequate clearance at all reel fore-aft positions. - Record the measurement at each reel disc location for each reel tube.
+- 1. Position the reel over the cutterbar (between 4 and 5 on the fore-aft position decal) (A) to provide adequate clearance at all reel fore-aft positions. - 2.
+Record the measurement at each reel disc location for each reel tube. - 3.
+Shut down the engine and remove the key from the ignition.

-Figure 5.156: Fore-Aft Position Decal
+Figure 5.159: Fore-Aft Position Decal